 The Edison – Limited reservations and limited menus with traditional Thanksgiving dinner.
 Advanced reservations only – no walk-ins.

 Cracker Barrel and Golden Corral both serve traditional, southern-style Thanksgiving meals.

 Many parents in the Tallahassee area open their homes up to FSU students for Thanksgiving.
 Check the FSU parent’s page to find postings.

 There is always FOOTBALL…

 Probably one of the most exciting games of the year is when the Noles play the Gators.
 This year they are playing at home in Doak Campbell Stadium.
 Want to know where to pregame?
 Check it out here.
 Tickets are available starting November 18 at 5:00 pm here.

 CARE will be hosting Thanksgiving for students who cannot go home this year.
 Final details are still being ironed out and will be published shortly.
 Stay tuned.

-GVO is hosting an FSU vs UF pregame (day before game)
+GVO is hosting an FSU vs UF pregame (the day before the game)

 - 809 Railroad Ave, Tallahassee, Florida 32310, Friday, November 23, 2018, at 10 pm- 2 am

 - First 150 girls in free and $2 drinks until 11:30